-Special note: This course is intended for juniors and possibly seniors.
-Students may take Senior Math or Statistics after this course.
-A TI-83/84 model graphing calculator will be needed.
 SENIOR MATH 1579 1 year 1 credit Purpose: A course for seniors to review and strengthen algebra skills and general math topics.
 There will also be an emphasis on various financial concepts.
-Content: This course will cover several real-world topics, as well as, provide enough algebra to meet the State Algebra 2 equivalency requirement.
+Content: This course will cover several real world topics, as well as, provide enough algebra to meet the State Algebra 2 equivalency requirement.
 This course will also be supplemented with a variety of real-world projects and related activities.

-Special note: Seniors only

-STATISTICS1567 or 15681⁄2 or 1 year1⁄2 or 1 creditPurpose:Statistics is a field that interacts with and is integrated into many other fields.
-This course will introduce the ideas of the data analysis process, sampling and experimentation.
+Special Note: Seniors only STATISTICS 1567 or 1568 1⁄2 or 1 year 1⁄2 or 1 credit Purpose: Statistics is a field that interacts with and impacts many other fields.
+This course will introduce the ideas of the data analysis process, sampling, and experimentation.
 Statistics is a requirement for many college majors.

-Content: Sampling techniques, bias types, and experiment terminology will be introduced.
-A variety of descriptive statistics (graphical, numerical, etc.) will be studied.
-Probability will be covered to make connections between descriptive and inferential statistics.
-Probability distributions (normal, binomial, etc.) and a variety of statistical tests will be explored.
+Content: Sampling techniques, types of bias and experiment terminology will be introduced.
+Methods of descriptive statistics (graphical, numerical, etc) will be studied in depth.
+Probability will be covered to make connections between the descriptive statistics and drawing conclusions.
+Various statistical tests will be explored.

-Prerequisite: Algebra 2 or Practical Algebra 2
+Prerequisite: Algebra 2

-Special note: Seniors only.
-If taking the half-year course- this must be taken the first semester.
-This course can be taken simultaneously with any upper level math course.
+Special Note: Seniors only.
+In addition, the half-year course must be taken 1st semester.

-ADVANCED MATH 1580 1 year 1 credit Purpose: The purpose of this course is to prepare students for Calculus or higher-level
+ADVANCED MATH 1580 1 year 1 credit

+Purpose: The purpose of this course is to prepare students for Calculus or higher-level

-- college mathematics or science courses.Content: The course will cover trigonometry, pre-calculus, and analytical geometry with an emphasis on the many kinds of functions. - Prerequisite: Algebra 2
+college mathematics or science courses.

+Content: The course will cover trigonometry, pre-calculus, and analytical geometry with an emphasis on the many kinds of functions.

-AP CALCULUS 1585 1 year 1 credit Purpose: To provide a solid introduction to the calculus for college-bound students.
+Prerequisite: Algebra 2 AP CALCULUS 1585 1 year 1 credit Purpose: To provide a solid introduction to the calculus for college-bound students.
 Content: Differential and integral calculus, with a solid basis on analytic geometry.
-Prerequisite: Advanced Math Special note: This course is designed for seniors who will probably be taking more courses in mathematics in college.
+Special Note: This course is designed for seniors who will probably be taking more courses in mathematics in college.
 It may be possible to receive college credit by passing an Advanced Placement test.
 The Advanced Placement test requires a fee.
 It is not a requirement for the course to take the Advanced Placement test, but strongly encouraged.

+Prerequisite: Advanced Math

-AP STATISTICS 1572
+AP STATISTICS 1572 1 year 1 credit

-Purpose: To provide a solid introduction to Applied Statistics for college-bound students.
+Purpose: To provide a solid introduction to Applied Statistics for college-bound

+students.